 Snowdonia was named as a national park in 1951, the aim of naming it a national park was to ensure that its spectacular views were protected and maintained.
 Within the park, there are waterfalls, valleys, mountains, lakes and beautiful beaches.
 There are 18 members of the authority.
 Their role is to safeguard these natural beauties.
 The main purposes of the authority are to:

-It is possible to watch the authority committee meetings and view the agendas for each meeting, further information can be found here.
+It is possible to watch the authority committee meetings and view the agendas for each meeting.

 Snowdon, Yr Wyddfa: